-The GI #667 Project is a combined PV and BESS and it has been assumed that the BESS will be charged via the PV output.
+The GI #668 Project is BESS and it has been assumed that the BESS will be charged via the PV output of .
 In order to charge the BESS via IPC's transmission system, will need to request a charging study be included in the System Impact Study, or submit an Idaho Power Energy Storage System load request at a later date.

-GI #667 will be required to control voltage in accordance with a voltage schedule as provided by Idaho Power Grid Operations.
-GI #667 will be required to manage the real power output of their generation project at the POI.
-Also, it may be beneficial for sector, for their own modeling compliance requirements, to install additional PMU devices at their facilities to monitor the generation source(s).
+GI #668 will be required to control voltage in accordance with a voltage schedule as provided by Idaho Power Grid Operations.
+GI #668 will be required to manage the real power output of their generation project at the POI.
+Also, it may be beneficial for modeling compliance requirements, to install additional PMU devices at their facilities to monitor the generation source(s).